Haunting Ground: Reception

+Legacy

-LegacyHaunting Ground has been a subject of game studies regarding the relationship between players and their avatars.
+Haunting Ground has been a subject of game studies regarding the relationship between players and their avatars.
 It was found that the altering states of Fiona's subjectivity change the role of the player in the game.
 The player is never a spectator, nor do they take on the embodiment of Fiona, but float between these states of involvement.

-Fiona appeared as a character card in SNK vs. Capcom Card Fighters DS (2006), and as a costume for Cammy in Street Fighter V. Fiona, Hewie and Debilitas were also seen in a cutscene in Tatsunoko vs. Capcom: Ultimate All-Stars.
+Fiona appeared as a character card in SNK vs. Capcom: Card Fighters DS (2006), and as a costume for Cammy in Street Fighter V (2016).
+Fiona, Hewie and Debilitas were also seen in a cutscene in Tatsunoko vs. Capcom: Ultimate All-Stars.